-Celebrating its 50th anniversary in the coming 2021-22 season, the Grand Rapids Ballet remains committed to lifting the human spirit through the art of dance.
+Celebrating its 50th anniversary in the 2021-22 Season, the Grand Rapids Ballet remains committed to lifting the human spirit through the art of dance.
 A proud recipient of the ArtServe Michigan Governor’s Awards for Arts & Culture, Michigan’s only professional ballet company has a rich history marked by steady growth, a commitment to excellence, and strong community support.

 In 1971, the Grand Rapids Civic Ballet began under founding Artistic Director Sally Seven.
-Summerfest School of Grand Rapids, a conservatory school for development of professional dancers, began in 1983 and later merged with the Grand Rapids Civic Ballet.
+Summerfest School of Grand Rapids, a conservatory school for the development of professional dancers, began in 1983 and later merged with the Grand Rapids Civic Ballet.
 Subsequently, the two reorganized to form the Grand Rapids Ballet Company along with the School of the Grand Rapids Ballet Company (GRBC).
-Under the artistic direction of Charthel Arthur, GRBC moved into regional status and joined the Midwest Regional Ballet Assoc./Regional Dance America.
+Under the artistic direction of Charthel Arthur, GRBC moved into the regional status and joined the Midwest Regional Ballet Assoc./Regional Dance America.
 During the early 1990s, professional dancers were placed under contract for the first time.

 Through the generosity of an arts-conscious community, The Next Step Campaign allowed the Company to transform an old abandoned bus garage into a well-designed dance rehearsal space and school facility.
 Since its opening in 2000, this permanent home has allowed the Ballet to add new opportunities for the community such as the popular Dancers’ Theatre Series, an expanded school schedule, and a popular field trip for students, “Escape to the Ballet,” where children learn what it takes to run a professional ballet company.